Morse code will help the people with disability.

 The Morse code keyboard on Gboard allows people to use Morse code (dots and dashes) to enter text, instead of the regular (QWERTY) keyboard.
 Gboard for Android lets you hook external switches to the device, so a person with limited mobility could operate the device.

-The new addition will surely help people with disability to communicate in a better way, and further, they can experience much of the things they might be missing in their earlier life.
+The new addition will surely help people with disabilities to communicate in a better way, and further, they can experience much of the things they might be missing in their earlier life.